Valentine’s Day is destroying romance. It’s hard for me to pick a Western holiday I hate more.

 So, tell me, how excited are you about that?
 Are you feelin’ the mystery?
 Is this really what we are left defining as “modern romance”?
 Of course, if you’re shopping for the most expensive watch ever, we can class your gift as exciting, but if you’re just gifting your other half a box of chocolate and some flowers and expecting them to be over the moon, you need to get your priorities straight.

 Think about the implications this has for romance, as an actual thing!
 Think about what it says about our entire society.
+Some people do make a day of valentines, and certainly i’m not saying that spending time on a site like Love Gasm beforehand means that the romance isn’t dead, but really put your mind to this for a moment.
 Chaucer lived in a time where romance was real: exciting and mysterious.
 We’ve gone from courting a woman in a chastity belt to buying women rocks that make their panties drop.
 That’s what we’ve done to romance.
+Now instead it’s the males that would refer to wear chastity belts under the power of their partner or sexual partner, you can learn more about the sexual exploration side of chastity over at LockTheCock and similar.

 And it gets worse!
 Valentine’s Day, itself, is the problem: it’s not simply our overall romantic issues.
 You might not have given the exact same answers to the above questions that I guessed, but I think even if you’re the Romantic in the Rough you believe yourself to be, you should agree with me that romance – especially on Valentine’s Day – is so cliche that it is depressing.